jimsonjames0/CS-576-Final-Project/README.md

 Loihi classifier accuracy is lower because:

 1. The Loihi model uses **rate-coded static inputs** rather than full temporal spiking dynamics.
-2. Mapping FC weights onto LIF neurons introduces additional constraints and quantization effects.
+2. Mapping FC weights onto LIF neurons introduces additional synapse constraints and quantization effects.
 3. Only the **final classifier head** is emulated, not the entire deep spiking network.

 ---